Bolton School has been shortlisted in the School/College of the Year category in the UK Social...

 We certainly provide every opportunity for you to realise your full potential.
 We hope that you decide to take up the offer.

-Bolton School has become a partner school and hub in a new Department for Education (DfE) drive to recruit more teachers in...
+In recent years, Bolton School has become a partner school and hub in a new Department for Education (DfE) drive to recruit more...